Fast Facts about Leeward CC

 Points of Pride

-- Enrollment in the Teacher Education Program has grown 1900%, from 24 students in the fall of 2006 to more than 400 students in fall of 2009.
+- Enrollment in the Teacher Education Program has grown 1900%, from 24 students in the fall of 2006 to currently more than 400 students.
 Articulation agreements between Leeward and UHM, UHWO and Chaminade make this a cost-effective program for our students.

 - Expansion of services to Leeward CC–Wa‘ianae resulted in Spring 2009 enrollments and headcounts that were 58% and 42% higher than the 2008.
 More significant is the effect of the expanded staffing and services on developing student engagement.
 Leeward CC at Wai‘anae’s scores on the Community College Survey of Student Engagement were higher in all five benchmarks than the scores of the entire University of Hawai‘i Community Colleges consortium.